thapaliya123/Generative-AI-With-Large-Language-Models/README.md

 **Hands-on Lab:** The practical session for Week 3 will involve implementing Reinforcement Learning from Human Feedback (RLHF).
 You'll work on building a reward model classifier to align language model outputs with human values.

+# Next Steps
+- Taking [DeepLearning.ai](https://www.deeplearning.ai/short-courses/) as it focuses more on individual components discussed in this course.
+- Applying this knowledge to solve real world task taking some open source dataset and models.

+**`Anish Thapaliya @ 2023`**